Alaska Bird Festivals

 - Palmer Hay Flats Checklist (8.5×11) from Audubon Alaska

-- Palmer Hay Flats Checklist (full size from Audubon Alaska
+- Palmer Hay Flats Checklist (legal size) from Audubon Alaska

-- Birds_of_Jim-Swan.: Compiled by the Knik River Watershed Group.
+- Birds_of_Jim-Swan.(legal size): Compiled by the Knik River Watershed Group.
 Lists species that occur in the Jim-Swan Lakes area of the Knik River Public Use Area.

 - BIRDS of SOUTH/CENTRAL MATANUSKA-SUSITNA BOROUGH, ALASKA

 - “Anchorage Coastal Audubon Important Bird Area & State Wildlife Refuge”

 - “Palmer Hay Flats Audubon Important Bird Area & State Game Refuge”